xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- bug(gil)   Load perspectives when show directory is changed.
+Fixes #96.
     -- bug(gil)   Fix effect duration for importing SuperStar Spiral into Galaxy effect.
 Fix endless hang on Save when Galaxy rev's was set to 0.
     -- bug(gil)   Prevent dropping an effect during model playback from stopping the sequence.
 4.0.33  May 19, 2015